Hi! I write about TV and other things (but mostly TV). Here are recent pieces (and conversations) I’d love you to check

 - I guested on the Tom and Lorenzo podcast, check it out here, here and here.
 I love Tom and Lorenzo so much and we had a blast talking pop culture, film, TV and Me Too.
 Tom’s baked goods were amazing.

 - More podcastery!
-I guested on the Extra Hot Great podcast, where we talked about The Fourth Estate and other shows we’re interested in.
+Here is an earlier visit to the Extra Hot Great podcast, where we talked about The Fourth Estate and several other shows.
 I nominated an episode of “One Day at a Time” for the TV canon and I definitely did not tear up during that segment.
 Addendum: “One Day at a Time” is fabulous.
 Addendum 2: In a 2016 appearance on Extra Hot Great, I participated in a Star Trek TV fantasy draft and nominated a great episode of “Star Trek: Deep Space Nine” for the TV canon.
 This is when I peaked, folks.

 - I was honored to be on a panel at CUNY’s School of Journalism with New York Times critic A.O.
 Scott, the AP’s Nekesa Moody, and writer/journalist/podcaster Kurt Andersen; CUNY Professor Janice C. Simpson moderated.
 The panel, which is available as a Studio 360 podcast here, was titled, “When Bad People Create Good Art,” and focused on #MeToo reporting and the effect of the post-Weinstein revelations on consumers and critics of culture.

 During the last 16 years or so, I was a TV critic at Variety, at HuffPost, and at the Chicago Tribune.
 Everything I wrote at Variety, from fall 2015 to spring 2018, is collected here.
 Here is a selection of pieces from the last few years that I would love for you to read:

 - Thoughts on grief, loss, Einstein and “The Leftovers.”
 You don’t need to have seen the show to read it.
 Of everything I’ve ever written, I’m most proud of this.
 A kind person asked me it if was painful to write.
 It was a cathartic joy to write.
 It was very hard to live.